sevenecks/lambda-moo-programming/tutorials/src/toaststunt-programmers-manual.md

 #### Built-in Commands

 As was mentioned in the chapter on command parsing, there are five commands whose interpretation is fixed by the server: \`PREFIX\`, \`OUTPUTPREFIX\`, \`SUFFIX\`, \`OUTPUTSUFFIX\`, and \`.program\`.
-The first four of these are intended for use by programs that connect to the MOO, so-called \`client' programs.
+The first four of these are intended for use by programs that connect to the MOO, so-called 'client' programs.
 The \`.program\` command is used by programmers to associate a MOO program with a particular verb.
 The server can, in addition, recognize a sixth special command on any or all connections, the \`flush\` command.

 The server also performs special processing on command lines that begin with certain punctuation characters.